masonc15/blog/_posts/2016-09-03-kioptrix-walkthrough.md

 * http://paulsec.github.io/blog/2014/04/14/updating-openfuck-exploit/
 ```

 So I followed the instructions and updated the script.
 And ran it.
 But the script kept dying.
-It said it managed to spawn a shell.
+It said it managed to spawn a shell, but I was unable to interact.
+It turns out the second exploit it was downloading failed, even though I had updated the address.
+Anyways, I just removed the wget command, and got a shell as a apache user.